MDIL-SNU/SevenNet/README.md

 > Keywords in ASE: `7net-l3i5` and `SevenNet-l3i5`

 The model increases the maximum spherical harmonic degree ($l_{\mathrm{max}}$) to 3, compared to **SevenNet-0 (11Jul2024)** with $l_{\mathrm{max}}$ of 2.
-While **l3i5** model provides significantly improved accuracy in range of systems, the inference speed is approximately four times slower than **SevenNet-0 (11Jul2024)** due to the increased number of parameters of 1.17 M.
+Note that the **l3i5** model provides improved accuracy in a range of systems, but the inference speed is approximately four times slower than **SevenNet-0 (11Jul2024)**.
 For more information, see [here](sevenn/pretrained_potentials/SevenNet_l3i5).

 * MAE: 8.3 meV/atom (energy), 0.029 eV/Ang. (force), and 2.33 kbar (stress)